fabiommendes/craftinginterpreters/book/resolving-and-binding.md

 I felt that coupling firsthand because as I wrote the code for the book, I ran into a couple of subtle bugs where the resolver and interpreter code were slightly out of sync.
 Tracking those down was difficult.
-One tool to make that easier is to have the interpreter explicitly assert -- using Java's assert statements or some other validation tool -- the contract it expects the resolver to have already upheld.
+One tool to make that easier is to have the interpreter explicitly assert -- using Python's assert statements or some other validation tool -- the contract it expects the resolver to have already upheld.